Emanoil Hașoti: Club career

 Hașoti was born on 14 September 1932, in Kavarna, Kingdom of Romania, to a family of Aromanians who were forced to leave the town in 1940, following the Treaty of Craiova, which allowed the Kingdom of Bulgaria to retake the Southern Dobruja area.
 His family then settled in Mangalia, where in 1950 at the age of 20, Hașoti began playing amateur-level football for local club Recolta.
 However, after two years, several families, including his, were ordered to relocate from Mangalia, and they chose to go to Sibiu, but Hașoti was still able to play for Ș.N.
 Constanța between 1952 and 1953.
 One year later, Sibiu was set as a mandatory residence for his family, compelling Hașoti to play football only within the city, at Independența.
 In 1954, the decision of displacement and forced residence was lifted, allowing Hașoti's family and relatives to return home but he remained at Independența until 1955 when coach Silviu Ploeșteanu brought him to Steagul Roșu Brașov in Divizia B. He helped the team get promoted to Divizia A, a competition in which he made his debut on 25 August 1957 in a 4–3 away victory against Locomotiva București.
 He remained at Steagul until the end of his career, the highlights of this period being a second place in the 1959–60 season and the winning of the 1960–61 Balkans Cup in which he played all the minutes in all the games.
 Hașoti also played seven matches and scored once in the Inter-Cities Fairs Cup over the course of two seasons.
 Most notably in the 1965–66 edition he scored once in a 1–0 win over NK Zagreb which helped his side get past the first round, but they got eliminated in the following one by Espanyol Barcelona, despite managing a 4–2 victory in one of the games.
-Hașoti made his last Divizia A appearance on 8 May 1966 in a 2–0 loss to Farul Constanța, having a total of 194 matches with 32 goals in the competition, also totaling 11 games with one goal in the Balkans Cup.
+Hașoti made his last Divizia A appearance on 8 May 1966 in a 2–0 loss to Farul Constanța, totaling 194 matches with 32 goals in the competition and 11 games with one goal in the Balkans Cup.